-The Holy Gospel Luke 21:25-36

-25[Jesus said:] "There will be signs in sun and moon and stars, and on the earth distress of nations in perplexity because of the roaring of the sea and the waves, 26people fainting with fear and with foreboding of what is coming on the world.
+The Holy Gospel Luke 21:25-36 25[Jesus said:] "There will be signs in sun and moon and stars, and on the earth distress of nations in perplexity because of the roaring of the sea and the waves, 26people fainting with fear and with foreboding of what is coming on the world.
 For the powers of the heavens will be shaken.
 27And then they will see the Son of Man coming in a cloud with power and great glory.
 28Now when these things begin to take place, straighten up and raise your heads, because your redemption is drawing near."
 29And he told them a parable: "Look at the fig tree, and all the trees.
 30As soon as they come out in leaf, you see for yourselves and know that the summer is already near.
 31So also, when you see these things taking place, you know that the kingdom of God is near.
 32Truly, I say to you, this generation will not pass away until all has taken place.
 33Heaven and earth will pass away, but my words will not pass away.
+34"But watch yourselves lest your hearts be weighed down with dissipation and drunkenness and cares of this life, and that day come upon you suddenly like a trap.
+35For it will come upon all who dwell on the face of the whole earth.
+36But stay awake at all times, praying that you may have strength to escape all these things that are going to take place, and to stand before the Son of Man."
 The Nicene Creed (p.
-191)

-The Hymn of the Day: 333 "Once He Came in Blessing"
+191) The Hymn of the Day: 333 "Once He Came in Blessing" The Sermon The Offertory (pp. 192-193) The Offering "O Lord, How Shall I Meet Thee" - Choir (If you have not done so already, please sign and share the Fellowship folders in the pews to assist us in keeping accurate attendance records.
+Thank you.)

-The Sermon: "Straighten Up and Raise Your Heads?"
-(Luke 21:25-36)

-The Offertory (pp. 192-193)

-The Offering is gathered for the Lord's work (p.
-193)

-The Prayer of the Church (p.
-193)

-P Lord, in your mercy,

-C hear our prayer.